 Kathy and Don were hosting a going away party for us on Friday, February 8th.
 That never happened.

 The next night on February 9th, our last Saturday night in the bush, we were all getting together for dinner at Jabula.
 That never happened.

-On Friday night February 8th, after the heart disease diagnosis with the subsequent emergency open heart surgery scheduled for February 12th, Kathy and Don invited all of us for dinner at their house.
-I’ll always remember that night when we all sat around the fire in their garden sharing stories and our deepest feelings.
+On Friday night, February 8th, after the heart disease diagnosis with the subsequent emergency open-heart surgery scheduled for February 12th, Kathy and Don invited all of us for dinner at their house.
+I’ll never forget that night when we all sat around the fire in their garden, sharing stories and our deepest feelings.

 The next night, February 9th, we all met again for my pre-surgery dinner party.
 It was a bittersweet evening with loving friends.
-I’ll always remember these times with heartfelt gratitude and devotion.
+I’ll never forget these times with heartfelt gratitude and devotion.

-So, reading yesterday’s post reminded me of all of these events which will always be emblazoned in our hearts and minds, grateful for our friends and for Dr. Theo who discovered my condition on a hunch.
+So, reading yesterday’s post reminded me of all of these events, which will permanently be emblazoned in our hearts and minds, grateful for our friends and for Dr. Theo, who discovered my condition on a hunch.

-Yes, as we look forward to heading to India in 15 days, we’ll never forget what we’ve left behind and pray for the days we’ll all be together again.
+Yes, as we look forward to heading to India in 15 days, we’ll never forget what we’ve left behind and prayed for the days we’ll all be together again.